alevann/vm/README.md

 The result of the addition is stored in the first register.

+#### MIN

+The MIN instructions takes two values and performs a substraction.

+Arguments: (2)
+1. A register
+1. A register or literal

+The result of the substraction is stored in the first register.

+#### MUL

+The MUL instructions takes two values and performs a multiplication.

+Arguments: (2)
+1. A register
+1. A register or literal

+The result of the multiplication is stored in the first register.

+#### DIV

+The DIV instructions takes two values and performs a division.

+Arguments: (2)
+1. A register
+1. A register or literal

+The result of the division is stored in the first register.
 #### SET

 The SET instruction writes a value to a register.